ikaraman/SuperInternWorkshop/README.md

 # SuperInternWorkshop

-- Invisible Superpower for Daryl modified by Ivan...again extra stuff FEATURE ABC add more stuff Ivan hackerman has modified it first
+- Invisible Superpower for Daryl modified by Ivan...again extra stuff FEAThahahahaURE ABC add more stuff Ivan hacherman has modifiehahad it first